AUGMENTATION MAMMOPLASTY or BREAST IMPLANTS (Breast Augmentation)

-The following information is strictly the opinion of Dr. Gomez-Mendoza and his associates and pertains to augmentation mammoplasty procedure as performed by him.
+The following information is strictly the opinion of Dr. Gomez-Mendoza and pertains to augmentation mammoplasty procedure as performed by him.

 If you’re considering breast augmentation, this information will help provide a basic understanding of what an augmentation mammoplasty can and cannot achieve.
 Because each individual patient is different no amount of written information can replace a personal consultation with Dr. Gomez-Mendoza and his team.

 Candidates for Augmentation Mammoplasty

 The best candidates for breast augmentation are women who are looking for improvement in the way they look.
 If you are physically healthy and realistic in your expectations, you may be a good candidate.